cfe86/LoLToolKit/TechnicalDescription.md

-# LoL Tool Kit
+# LoL Tool Kit - Technical Description

-A short non technical introduction can be found here: // TODO This document is more a technical introduction and explains how to modify this application.
+A short non technical introduction can be found here: https://github.com/cf86/LoLToolKit This document is more a technical introduction and explains how to modify this application.

 The LoL Tool Kit is a small helper tool for League of Legends.
 It acts like a construction kit and is extendable with other tabs with different functionalities.
 A short instruction on how to extend it can be found afterwards.